Nigeria

 • Climate and weather extremes causing increased competition over and exploitation of scarce resources.

-• Increased politicization of identity, past events or motives to engage in violence and growing radicalization or extremism of opposing parties within a conflict.
+• Increased politicization of identity, past events or motives to engage in violence.

 • Lack of awareness and training on International Human Rights Law (IHRL) and International Humanitarian Law (IHL) for military forces, irregular forces and non-state armed groups.